jfischer/blog-examples/2015-10-file-walker/README.rst

 it to the walker function.
 The walker is called the specified number of iterations and then the results for the last interation are printed.

+The main program must pass a set of callbaks to the walker function.
+We will just pass in a set of callbacks that do nothing.

 Errors
 ------
 If the root path is not a directory, inaccessible, or an error occurs obtaining